Self-Portrait with a Sunflower: Van Dyck in the Court of Charles I

 King Charles I was notoriously famous for his patronage of the arts, and during the early 1600s, extended his collection of artwork extensively with the addition of works once owned by the Duke of Mantua.
 During the height of his rule, Charles had amassed a great collection of works totalling an estimated 1,750 paintings, some of which were created by Van Dyck.
 Shortly after his coronation in 1626, the King sought to create a fleet of Baroque artists, including Peter Paul Rubens and Orazio Gentileschi, to work and live in England.
-The Dutch artist Daniël Mytens was Charles' official court painter before Van Dyck's arrival to England, yet lacked the skills in order to depict Charles as regally as he wished.
-Van Dyck was soon sought after for his work following a submission of a self-portrait to court officials, along with a religious work created for the Queen, Henrietta Maria of France.
-He was asked to come to England in April of 1632, was knighted for his work and loyalty to the crown later in July, and subsequently became a favourite of Charles.
-He received a quiet house of his own along with a handsome pension of £200 annually.
-It is estimated that Van Dyck created over 40 portraits of King Charles alone, along with various other paintings of the royal family together.
+The Dutch artist Daniël Mytens was Charles' official court painter before Van Dyck's arrival to England, yet lacked the skills to depict Charles as regally as he wished.

+Van Dyck became a sought after artist soon after submitting a self-portrait to court officials and creating a religious work for Queen Henrietta Maria of France.
+He was asked to come to England in April 1632, was knighted for his work and loyalty to the crown later in July, and subsequently became a favourite of Charles.
+He was given a quiet house along with a handsome pension of £200 annually.
+It is estimated that van Dyck created over 40 portraits of King Charles alone, along with various other paintings of the royal family together.
 These works were commonly sent to other monarchs and functioned as diplomatic gifts.
-In England, Van Dyck was able to develop his style more extensively and live well within his means as an artist.
+In England, van Dyck was able to develop his style and live well within his means as an artist.